Azure/azure-spring-apps-landing-zone-accelerator/terraform/README.md

-# Terraform Quickstart - Azure Spring Cloud Reference Architecture
+# Terraform Quickstart - Azure Spring Apps Reference Architecture

 ## Overview

 ## Prerequisites

 **Note:** *You must have owner privileges on the target subscription.
-This script will automatically assign the Azure Spring Cloud Resource Provider Owner rights on the created VNET.*
+This script will automatically assign the Azure Spring Apps Resource Provider Owner rights on the created VNET.*

 1. [Install Hashicorp Terraform](https://www.terraform.io/downloads.html)